mailfriends/privacy/privacy.en.md

 - Generation of anonymous statistics to improve the online service

 ### 2.3.
 Storage of data in browsers
+The operator of the online service uses the storage techniques described in the following subsections for the following purposes:
+- The secure and efficient provision of features that require storage of data in browsers, e.g. the secure authentication of users
+- The provision of features that have been explicitly requested by users and that require storage of data in browsers, e.g. remembering a previously made selection

+The use for these purposes is mandatory for the provision of the online service and is based on the legitimate interests of the operator.
+If the aforementioned techniques are used for any other purpose, a separate description of this use will be given in the following sections of this privacy policy.

+As far as necessary for a purpose, the data storage in the browser is pointed out separately within the online service and the necessary consent of the users obtained.

 #### 2.3.1.
 Cookies
 Cookies are a common technique used to transmit information from an online service to users' browsers in order to store it for a defined period of time.
 The browsers automatically send this information back to the online service on later requests, so that information can be exchanged between the two sides.